Skip to main content

 Seales is among 213 recipients of NEH grants, totaling $32.8 million, awarded to humanities projects across the country.

-“As we conclude an extremely difficult year for our nation and its cultural institutions, it is heartening to see so many excellent projects being undertaken
+“As we conclude an extremely difficult year for our nation and its cultural institutions, it is heartening to see so many

 By Richard LeComte